RobertPeip/PSX/README.md

 ## PSX Tests

-Collection of assembler applications by Krom.
+Collection of assembler applications.
+Many tests and library by Krom.

-Expanded to test more details of the original PSX hardware.
+Expanded with the following tests to cover more details of the original PSX hardware:

 Timing:
 - TimingCPU: test internal CPU performance - normal commands, mul and div